CarlosMena01/QRCodeSeeker-ML/README.md

 ## The API

-This project is accessible through an API developed using FastAPI and deployed on Oracle Cloud Infrastructure (OCI).
-You can access the API via this link [insert link].
-Additionally, I've created a user-friendly webpage for easy testing and interaction with the API, which you can find here [insert link].
+This project features an accessible API built with FastAPI and deployed on Oracle Cloud Infrastructure (OCI).
+You can conveniently access the API by following this link: http://139.177.102.204/.
+Additionally, I've designed a user-friendly webpage for streamlined testing and interaction with the API, although it's still a work in progress.
+To access the interface, please refer to the FastAPI documentation for this project, available at http://139.177.102.204/docs.
+You can also use the following animation as a guide.

 ## Local pipeline